elementor/elementor/docs/modules/tabs-v2/index.md

 	export default View;
 	```
-     - The view logic is handles the clicks on the widget, thats what it used in this senario, if there is no custom logic, the default nested view can be used:
-       - `$e.components.get( 'nested-elements/nested-repeater' ).exports.NestedViewBase`.
+- The view logic is handles the clicks on the widget, that's what it used in this scenario, if there is no custom logic, the default nested view can be used:       - `$e.components.get( 'nested-elements/nested-repeater' ).exports.NestedViewBase`.

 ## `assets/js/editor/views/add-section-area.js` - Custom `AddSectionArea` for nested tabs.
 * **Link to the actual file** - [add-section-area.js](../../../modules/tabs-v2/assets/js/editor/views/add-section-area.js)